Life Before GMOs

 Farmers will tell you they use less pesticides now and can employ more conservation practices because weeds are under control.
 Not only that, but our fields look much, much better because there are very few weeds.

 I will be honest, when the GMO technology came to fruition, farmers were giddy–including us.
 Farming is and has always been hard–so many factors that are out of our control.
 Farmers want to do a good job.
-GMOs has just made things a bit easier and better.
+GMOs have just made things a bit easier and better.